witiz/markupy/docs/advanced.md

     ...
 ```

 And that's it.
-Now we can try to assign boolean elements and see the result:
+Now we can try to assign boolean attributes to any element and see what happens:

 ```python
 from markupy import elements as el